 LU has signed student exchange agreements with virtually all U21 partners.
 This means that as a student, you can spend one to two semesters studying at another U21 university within the framework of your studies at LU.
 You apply for exchange studies at the faculty where you are enrolled.

 There are also opportunities (for students and an accompanying teaching staff member) to take part in some of the summer activities for students organised by U21.
 For more information, see the link U21 for students in the column on the right.

 U21 for doctoral students

-As a member of the teaching staff or researcher, you can use the U21 network to connect with colleagues at other U21 universities, and together realise ideas about, for example, projects or workshops.
-Collaboration through U21 usually takes places through projects.
-The network has a number of established so-called Collaborative Groups with representatives from member universities.
+As a lecturer and researcher, you can use the U21 network to generate contacts with colleagues at universities within U21 to collaborate on the realisation of ideas on projects or workshops, for example.
+Collaborations within U21 usually take the form of a project.
+The network has established Collaborative Groups composed of representatives from the member universities.